imagej/imagej.github.io/_pages/plugins/spim-registration/index.md

 -   **Multi-view registration:** Aligns all views of the dataset

     \* [Bead-based registration](/plugins/spim-bead-registration): Uses flourescent beads to achieve the alignment.
 This method is very fast and solves timeseries registration, but relies on the incorporation of fluorescent beads.
-The plugin can be found in Plugins-&gt;SPIM Registration-&gt;Bead-based registration.
+The plugin can be found in {% include bc path="Plugins|SPIM Registration|Bead-based registration" %}.
     -   [Segmentation-based registration](Segmentation-based_registration): Uses structures within the sample like nuclei to achieve registration.
 It is slower and timelapse registration might be a sample dependent problem, but does not require any special sample prepration.

 <!-- -->

 -   **Multi-view fusion:** Computes the output image(s) based on the registration results

     \* [Multi-view fusion](/plugins/multi-view-fusion): Performs a weighted average fusion of the dataset, which includes blending and/or content-based weightening.
-The plugin can be found in Plugins-&gt;SPIM Registration-&gt;Multi-view fusion.
+The plugin can be found in {% include bc path="Plugins|SPIM Registration|Multi-view fusion" %}.
     -   [Multi-view deconvolution](/plugins/multi-view-deconvolution): Performs a multi-view deconvolution of the dataset which requires an estimation of the point spread function.

 ***Please note:*** *the SPIM registration has been rewritten and now replaces the "old" plugin collection (Registration, Advanced Registration, MultiChannel Registration) which has been moved to the deprecated folder.
 For information regarding these outdated plugins please refer to this [page](/plugins/spim-bead-registration-deprecated).*